What is archaeology? What does it have to do with Mount Rainier?

 A report entitled "Environment, Prehistory and Archaeology of Mount Rainier National Park" (1998, updated 2003) is a comprehensive archaeological overview and research design.
 Based on the results of field and archival research through 2002, it draws together the park’s known prehistoric archaeological record, and evaluates it in light of its place within broader regional subsistence and settlement patterns.
 This updated edition adds color graphics and several otherwise hard-to-get citations.
 Key arguments from the 2003 report were then extracted, updated and refined through more recent research.
 The latest report, "Holocene Subsistence and Settlement Patterns: Mount Rainier and the Montane Pacific Northwest" (2007), was published in the journal Archaeology in Washington.

-The recently-released Paradise Camp Report on the archaeological remains of the historic Paradise Camp building is now available in pdf format.
+The Paradise Camp Report on the archaeological remains of the historic Paradise Camp building is now available in pdf format.
 The Paradise Camp archaeological exploration occurred in 2006, when Mount Rainier National Park (MORA) began construction of the new Jackson Visitor Center on the site of the former Paradise Camp Lodge.
 The construction site was selected, in part, to restore a bit of Paradise historic character lost when various historical buildings were demolished in the mid-1900s.
 Construction of the new visitor center not only promised to restore much of the original landscape design to the area, but created an opportunity, and obligation, to investigate archaeological remains of Paradise Camp still preserved under the 1950s pavement.

 The 2006 flood at Mount Rainier dramatically altered the terrain of the park.
 Archaeology and History in the Nisqually Corridor: Results of the 2006-2007 Flood Damage Survey (2008) focuses on three areas where damage was most severe, and where reoccurring flood damage remains most likely: Sunshine Point, lower Kautz Creek, and Longmire Historic District.